isomerpages/moe-queenswaysec/_co-curricular-activities/Performing Arts/Chinese Dance.md

 #### Achievements of the CCA:

-**Singapore Youth Festival 2021:** Arts Presentation - Certificate of Distinction
+Singapore Youth Festival (2021) Distinction